delFaa/Docker-Workshop/Presentation/README.md

 The plan for the presentation is to give a small preface to the workshop, introduce the technology and define the inherent vocabulary of Docker.

-To do that, a small pdf presentation has been written, it is mainly composed of images to be as pleasing and captivating as possible.
+To do that, a small PDF presentation has been written, it is mainly composed of images to be as pleasing and captivating as possible.
 However, the text that is associated with each slides is on this page, the purpose of this design choice is to explain with telling pictures backed up by explanation from the person